pnkfelix/pnkfx-blog/source/_posts/2022-02-09-what-is-rusts-hole-purpose.markdown

 comments: false
 categories: rust proglang programming
 ---
-There is a adage in the business world that goes something like this:
+There is an adage in the business world that goes something like this:

 {% marginblock %}
 This quote is attributed to Theodore Levitt, but there is [significant evidence][quote-investigator] that the